What is ethylene glycol?

 Ethylene glycol properties

 It is a highly poisonous dihydric alcohol containing two hydroxyl groups.
 The chemical properties and reactions of ethylene glycol are similar to those of primary alcohol.
-One hydroxyl group always completely attacked before the other reacts.
+One hydroxyl group is always completely attacked before the other reacts.
 Some properties ethane-1,2-diol are given below the table,

 |Ethylene glycol properties|